Skip to main content

 Debt funds: These are funds that invest at least 65% of their corpus in debt instruments.
 All redemptions are taxed as short-term capital gains regardless of your holding period.
 Capital gains are taxed as per your applicable income tax slab rate.

 After understanding the concept of SWP, you may be wondering how it differs from SIP and lumpsum, or which avenue is more suitable for you.
 The primary purpose of SIP and lumpsum is to build your corpus, while SWP is geared towards withdrawing money from it.
-So, in a sense, they cater to goals.
+So, in a sense, they cater to different goals.
 Here are some considerations:

 SIP (Systematic Investment Plan): This allows investors to invest an affordable amount at regular intervals.
 It spreads the cost of the investment over time and mitigates market timing risk through rupee cost averaging.
 It is suitable for those who want to invest in affordable and consistent instalments over time.